Hydrogen storage: Magnesium

 Of the primary hydrogen storage alloys progressed formerly, Mg and Mg-based hydrogen storage materials are believed to provide the remarkable possibility of the practical application, on account of the advantages as following: 1) the resource of Mg is plentiful and economical.
-Mg element exists abundantly and accounts for ~2.35% of the earth's crust with the rank of the eighth; 2) low density of merely 1.74 g cm-3; 3) superior hydrogen storage capacity.
+Mg element exists abundantly and accounts for ≈2.35% of the earth's crust with the rank of the eighth; 2) low density of merely 1.74 g cm-3; 3) superior hydrogen storage capacity.
 The theoretical hydrogen storage amounts of the pure Mg is 7.6 wt % (weight percent), and the Mg2Ni is 3.6 wt%, respectively.

 Alanates-based systems

-Sodium Alanate(NaAlH4) is a complex hydride for H2 storage.
-The crystal structure was first determined through a single crystal X-ray diffracrion study in 1979.
-The atomic structure consisted of isolated [AlH4]− tetrahedra in which the Na atoms are surrounded by eight [AlH4]− tetrahedra in a distorted square.
-Hydrogen release from NaAlH4 is known since the 1950s.
-In 1997, Bogdanovic discovered that TiO2 doping of materials makes the process reversible at modest temperature and pressure.
-TiO2-doped materials are reversible in hydrogen storage, NaAlH4 is currently the state of the art reversible solid state hydrogen storage material which can be used in low temperature and has 5.6 wt.% hydrogen contained.
-The chemical reaction is, 3NaAlH4 ← catalyst → Na3AlH6 + 2Al + 3H2 ← catalyst → 3NaH + Al + 3/2H2.
-The heat required to change from NaAlH4 to Na3AlH6 is 37 kJ/mol.
-The heat required to change from Na3AlH6 to NaH is 47 kJ/mol.
-In principle, the first step of NaAlH4 releases 3.7 wt.% hydrogen at about 190 °C and the second step releases 1.8 wt.% hydrogen at about 225 °C upon heating.
-Further dehydrogenation of NaH occurs only at temperature higher than 400 °C. This temperature is too high for technical applications, therefore, can not be used in a fuel cell vehicle.